Iran targets commercial ships, Dubai airport and oil facilities as concerns grow over global energy

 In the Strait of Hormuz north of Oman, a cargo ship was hit with a projectile and set on fire, according to the United Kingdom Maritime Trade Operations center, run by the British military.

-The monitoring group also reported an attack on a container ship off the United Arab Emirates, saying the “extent of the damage is currently unknown but under investigation by the crew.”
+The center also reported an attack on a container ship off the United Arab Emirates, saying the “extent of the damage is currently unknown but under investigation by the crew.”
 Another ship was hit by a projectile in the Persian Gulf, it said.
 The crew was reported safe.

+The ship attacks follow intense American airstrikes targeting Iranian navy assets and the port city of Bandar Abbas on Tuesday.

 Air defenses in the UAE worked to intercept incoming Iranian fire since early Wednesday morning.
 Iranian attacks have killed six people and wounded 122 others there so far.
 Bahrain also reported incoming Iranian fire early in the morning.